huggla/sam-samba/README.md

 ## Pre-set environment variables (can be set at runtime)
 * SHARES_DIR (/shares): Root directory for shares.
-* SHARE_USERS (shareuser): Semi colon separated list of user names that should have access the the shares.
+* SHARE_USERS (shareuser): Comma separated list of user names that should have access the the shares.
 ### Default global configuration
 * global_smb_passwd_file (/shares/smbpasswd): Encrypted passwords for all Samba users.
 * global_dns_proxy (no)